🪐

 The reason is that in withdraw we compute the assets to be received as assets = shares.toAssetsUp(market[id].totalSupplyAssets, market[id].totalSupplyShares);.
 Note that assets can be zero and the withdraw essentially becomes a pure burn function.

-1. Clearly points to the vulnerable line using the Highlighting codefeature.
+1. Clearly points to the vulnerable line using the Highlighting code feature.

 1. Provides a Proof Of Concept for anyone to reproduce and verify the vulnerability.